ModulrCloud/Modulr/readme.md

 ### Transaction and Scalability Considerations

-1. **Encouraging Collaboration:** Developers are incentivized to use established tokens like USP to minimize market fragmentation.
+1. **Encouraging Collaboration:** Developers are incentivize to use established tokens like USP to minimize market fragmentation.
 2. **Scalable Design:** Token-sharing mechanisms ensure rewards align with chain activity, promoting a sustainable ecosystem.

 ---